Bakkenrak/ma/README.md

 discover2share-scripts contains additional scripts, e.g. the Excel to RDF transformation and an Alexa user distribution parser.

-The projects partly depend on each other.
+The scripts project depends on the discover2share-EJB and discover2share-Persistence projects.